 Volunteering for organisations like the National Trust allows you to indulge your interests and get ‘behind the scenes’ access to some of the most fascinating places in the UK.
 Plus, you might make new friends along the way.

-You don’t need any training to become a tour guide – just passion!
-To find out more, head over to the National Trust website.
+You don’t need any previous training to become a tour guide – just passion!
+To find out more, head over to the National Trust website, or explore the website of whichever museum, gallery, or site you’re interested in volunteering for.

 18. Experiment with different recipes

-When done around work commitments, cooking can sometimes become a bit of a chore; with many of us prioritising quick and easy meals.
+Cooking can sometimes become a bit of a chore when squeezed around work commitments; with many of us prioritising quick and easy meals.

 While there are plenty of healthy, tasty meals that you whip up in a flash, having extra time can allow you to be more creative, explore new and interesting recipes, and develop some new cooking and baking skills.